thinknathan/corescript/README.md

 This fork introduces opinionated changes and is not necessarily a drop-in replacement for the default RPG Maker MV scripts.

-- Attempts to run the engine in its own worker thread
+- Runs the engine in its own worker thread if OffscreenCanvas is supported.
-    - Plugins that rely on the existance of window or document may fail
-- Passes save data to its own worker thread to compress and store/retrieve and decompress
+- Passes savefile data to its own worker thread to compress and store or retrieve and decompress.
-    - Plugins that modify the SaveManager may fail
-- Updated to use PIXI v6.x and PIXI-Tilemap v3.x
+- Updated to use PIXI v6.x and PIXI-Tilemap v3.x.
-- Uses PIXI equivalents whenever possible instead of the Bitmap object
+- Uses PIXI equivalents whenever possible instead of the Bitmap object.
-- Uses PIXI.BitmapText for fast, memory-efficient text
+- Uses PIXI.BitmapText for fast, memory-efficient text.
-- Allows windows to overlap each other
+- Allows windows to overlap each other.
-- Added FPS check to switch on/off fluid timestep
+- Added FPS check to switch on/off fluid timestep automatically.
-- Switched to the PIXI.App model
+- Switched to the PIXI.App model.
-- Gamestats (performance monitoring plugin) integration
+- Gamestats (performance monitoring plugin) integration.

+## Compatibility

+- File structure has changed.
+    - Take Data_Thread.js, Main_Thread.js and Render_Thread.js from /dist and put them in your /js folder.
+    - Remove all <script> tags in your HTML except one to load js/Main_Thread.js.
+- Plugins that modify the StorageManager may fail due to it being rewritten completely.
+- Plugins that rely on the existance of window or document may fail due to running in a worker context.
+- "Window Color" in the System menu of the editor is now applied differently than the default scripts.
+The default value of (0, 0, 0) is black.
+Using pure white (255, 255, 255) will disable it.
+- Some functions have been made asynchronous.
+Plugins that overwrite these functions may fail.
+    - Scene_Load onSavefileOk
+    - Scene_Boot create
+    - StorageManager save
+    - StorageManager load
+    - StorageManager exists
+    - StorageManager remove
+    - StorageManager backup
+    - DataManager saveGame
+    - DataManager loadGame
+    - DataManager saveGameWithoutRescue
+    - DataManager loadGameWithoutRescue
+    - ConfigManager load
 - REMOVED: Picture blend modes
 - REMOVED: Picture smooth scaling
 - REMOVED: HTML5Audio
 - REMOVED: Gradients in gauges
-- REMOVED: Autoshadow feature of maps
+- REMOVED: Shadow pen feature (all shadows on tilemaps)
-- NOTE: "Window Color" in the System menu of the editor is now applied differently than the default scripts.
-The default value of (0, 0, 0) is black.
-Using pure white (255, 255, 255) will disable it.
+- REMOVED: Playing video

 ## Added hooks